 The Group considers the probability of default upon initial recognition of asset and whether there has been a significant increase in credit risk on an ongoing basis throughout each reporting period.
 To assess whether there is a significant increase in credit risk the Group compares the risk of a default occurring on the asset as at the reporting date with the risk of default as at the date of initial recognition.
-It considers available reasonable and supportive forward-looking information.
+It considers available reasonable and supportive forwarding-looking information.
 Especially the following indicators are incorporated:

-- Internal credit rating; - External credit rating (as far as available); - Actual or expected significant adverse changes in business, financial or economic conditions that are expected to cause a significant change to the debtor's ability to meet its obligations; - Actual or expected significant changes in the operating results of the debtor; - Significant increases in credit risk on other financial instruments of the same debtor; and - Significant changes in the expected performance and behavior of the debtor, including changes in the payments status of debtor and changes in the operating results of the debtor.
+- Internal credit rating; - External credit rating (as far as available); - Actual or expected significant adverse changes in business, financial or economic conditions that are expected to cause a significant change to the debtor's ability to meet its obligations; - Actual or expected significant changes in the operating results of the debtor; and - Significant changes in the expected performance and behavior of the debtor, including changes in the payment status of debtor and changes in the operating results of the debtor.

-A default on a financial asset is when the counterparty fails to make contractual payments when they fall due.
+A default on a financial asset is when the counterparty fails to make contractual payments and objective evidence of impairment exists.
 A financial asset is credit-impaired when an event that has a detrimental impact on the estimated future cash flows have occurred.
 Evidence that a financial asset is credit-impaired includes the following observable data:

-- significant financial difficulty of the borrower or issuer; - a breach of contract such as default;

-- the restructuring of a loan or advance by the Group on terms that the Group would not consider otherwise; - it is probable that the borrower will enter bankruptcy or either financial reorganization; or - the disappearance of an active market for a security because of financial difficulties.
+- significant financial difficulty of the borrower or issuer; - a breach of contract such as default; - it is probable that the borrower will enter bankruptcy or either financial reorganization; or - the disappearance of an active market for a security because of financial difficulties.

 Financial assets are written off when there is no reasonable expectation of recovery.
-The Group categorizes a loan or receivable for write off when a debtor fails to make payments or when it is no longer probable that the receivable will be collected.
-Where loans or receivables have been written off, the Group continues to engage in enforcement activity to attempt to recover the receivable due.
-Where recoveries are made, these are recognized in profit or loss.
+The Group categorizes a financial asset for write off when a debtor fails to make payments or when it is no longer probable that the financial asset will be collected.
+Where financial assets have been written off, the Group continues to engage in enforcement activity to attempt to recover the financial asset due.
+Where recoveries are made, these are recognized in consolidated profit or loss.